 We want to highlight and provide exposure to a wide range of careers including women in STEM, all backed by clear information about progression routes and access to local labour market information.

 By the time students leave us, they will have been exposed to the world of university and further education, and will be well informed about a variety of careers, vocational and academic courses and apprenticeships.
-Every student will have the opportunity to meet many business people during a range of events, including our Aspire Days and Careers Lunches.
+Every student will have the opportunity to meet many business people during a range of events, including our Aspire Days and Careers Afternoons.

 Students can login here.

-Widening Paricipation in University
+Widening Participation in University

 We are part of the Widening Participation Programme, and we work very closely with the Universities of Brighton, Chichester and Sussex.
 The initiative and the aim is to increase the number of students from under-represented groups participating in higher education.
 The universities come in to support and work with the students in order to raise their awareness and aspirations.